Cacti/documentation/Settings-Poller.md

   is it's ability to create a pool of memory resident PHP interpreters for running PHP scripts, making spine very powerful.
-  Every concurrent process will have this many memory resident PHP interpreters pooled fro running scripts.
+  Every concurrent process will have this many memory resident PHP interpreters pooled for running scripts.

 - **Script and Script Server Timeout Value** - This is the timeout to stop run-on script from blocking poller performance.
 If a script